KristinaGov/ClimExtreme/README.md

 ![Alt text](https://github.com/KristinaGov/ClimExtreme/blob/master/Rplots/temperature_trends.png?raw=true "Temperature [t°C]")

-...Highest temperatures from all reporting weather stations is growing steadily since 1950s.
+...Maximum and average of all mesurments from the reporting weather stations is growing steadily since 1950s.

 ### What you can find in *script_api_entsoe_request.r*
 This script connects to ENTSO-e API and downloads the data about outages.